There Are No Lights on Our Christmas Tree

 Dad has forbid them but we're hoping he

 Some carol singers came to the door

 And tried to ram his lantern down his throat.

 The latest boy-friend of sister Bette

 Was simply gasping for a cigarette

 He looked a proper case I do declare

 When I grow up to be a man

 With laughter gay my house will ring

-I never want to hear my children sing
+I never want to hear my family sing